mcu-tools/mcuboot/docs/design.md

 At startup, the boot loader determines the boot swap type by inspecting the image trailers.
 When using the term "image trailers" what is meant is the aggregate information provided by both image slot's trailers.

+### New swaps (non-resumes)

+For new swaps, mcuboot must inspect a collection of fields to determine which swap operation to perform.

 The image trailers records are structured around the limitations imposed by flash hardware.
 As a consequence, they do not have a very intuitive design, and